onetep-devel/documentation/kpoints_and_spin.rst

 Kpar parallelisation
 ====================

-Since the calculations with k-points are almost fully isolated with one and another, it makes sense to use k-pool parallisation where multiple instances of ONETEP (k-parallisation groups, or kpars in short) is launched altogether, each in charge of running a sub-set of k-points (and in each kpar, k-points are looped over in serial).
+Since the calculations with k-points are almost fully isolated with one and another, it makes sense to use k-pool parallelisation where multiple instances of ONETEP (k-parallelisation groups, or kpars in short) is launched altogether, each in charge of running a sub-set of k-points (and in each kpar, k-points are looped over in serial).

 The kpar parallelisation is controlled by the keyword `num_kpar` in the input